brianotoole/brickandmonitor/_projects/waterstreettampa.md

 textcolor: ffffff
 hero-title: Water Street Tampa
 hero-subtitle: We helped plant the digital foundation for a new brand with global impact.
 description: Water Street Tampa will add 1 million square feet of new retail, cultural, educational, and entertainment space at the street-level.
-I helped plant the digital foundation for a new brand with global impact.
+We helped plant the digital foundation for a new brand with global impact.
 ---

 Water Street Tampa will create 2 million square feet of new office space, including downtown Tampa's first new office towers in nearly 25 years.
 The project, led by Strategic Property Partners, will provide a vibrant vision for the future of Tampa and for the 23,000+ people who live, work, study, and visit each day.